swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Cognitive Walkthrough

-We concluded the first iteration of our development process with a POC demonstrating the basic concept of operator log points for vscode.
+We concluded the first iteration of our development process with a POC demonstrating the basic concept of operator log points.

 Looking for an informal, expert-driven usability inspection method [@Nielsen_1994], we found the cognitive walkthrough [@Wharton_Rieman_Clayton_Polson_1994] to be the perfect fit in this early stage of development.
 We prepared the profile of a typical user for the RP debugger as input to the walkthrough.
-Furthermore, we created the walkthroughs action sequence (Table [2](#tbl:cognitive-walkthrough) based on the debugging process by Layman et al. [@Layman_Diep_Nagappan_Singer_Deline_Venolia_2013] and the users debugging workflow for the *Problem 1* web application by Alabor et al.
+Based on this profile and the debugging process by Layman et al. [@Layman_Diep_Nagappan_Singer_Deline_Venolia_2013], we created the walkthroughs action sequence available in Table [2](#tbl:cognitive-walkthrough)).
+We performed the walkthrough using the *Problem 1* web application by Alabor et al.

 ```{.include}
 content/tables/steps-cognitive-walkthrough.tex
 ```

 The cognitive walkthrough revealed six major usability issues, as summarized in Table [3](#tbl:cognitive-walkthrough-issues).
-The full walkthrough report, including the user description, is available on Github^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-paper-rxjs-debugger/releases)].
+The full walkthrough report, including the full user profile, is available on Github^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/mse-paper-rxjs-debugger/releases)].

 ```{.include}
 content/tables/issues-cognitive-walkthrough.tex